maxpou/maxpou.fr/_posts/2017-01-11-2016-a-year-in-review.md

 **New OS:**

 I really wanted to learn Linux this year.
-I was using Microsoft since my young years, but this OS got a big drawback for web development: the native console is messy and the writing files is a very slow operation (Symfony Framework use a lot of files).
+I was using Microsoft since my young years, but this OS got a big drawback for web development: the native console is messy and writing files is a very slow operation (Symfony Framework use a lot of files).
 I was already using Ubuntu in a Vagrant box, so I wasn't so stranger.
 This is why I choose Ubuntu.
 During the Ubuntu installation, I completely erase my Windows.
 After few tears, I accept it.
-And to be honest, few month after I didn't plan to roll back.
+And to be honest, few months after I didn't plan to roll back.

-When I start my new job, they ask me my favorite OS.
+When I started my new job, they ask me my favorite OS.
 Unfortunately Linux wasn't in the list and I have to choose between Windows 10 and MacOS...
 I choose the second one (iMac)!
 It was a bit weird for me, because I don't stick to Apple's philosophy.
 But to be honest, I like it (except the 💩 defaults softwares).

 **Tame the whale (Docker):**

 At the end of 2015, I heard a lot about Docker.
-Every time I try to understand the aim of this tool, I fail.
+Every time I try to understand the aim of this tool, I failed.
 So I went to the Docker's Birthday event in Nantes.
 It was a kind of *hand on* with a pertinent getting started (plain old voting app!).
 A few weeks after, a project ended.
 So I ask to my employer some free time to go deeper with Docker.
 During this week, I have created a stack to run a Symfony application on Docker (with Compose).
 I was pretty proud of my job, so I put everything [on Github](https://github.com/maxpou/docker-symfony) and I wrote [a blog post](http://www.maxpou.fr/docker-pour-symfony/) about it.

 This blog post, written in April 11th (a symbolic date for me 😉) reach ~3000 views on the 31th of December.